Spirituality and Mission Awareness

-Many of the Schoenstatt Fathers came to know Schoenstatt through their youth work, which is why each of them has an inner identification with Schoenstatt.
-The vocation of discipleship is linked to the service of the Movement: they are called to serve the international Schoenstatt Family and its projects as a community of priests.
+Many of the Schoenstatt Fathers came to know Schoenstatt through their belonging to Schoenstatt as youths, which is why each of them has an inner identification with Schoenstatt.
+The vocation of discipleship is linked to the service of the Movement: As a community of priests, they are called to serve the international Schoenstatt Family and its projects.
 There are many ways to work for the Church in the current context.
-Their path is that of the Covenant of Love and faith in God’s guidance.
+Their path is that of the covenant of love and faith in God’s guidance.

 The Schoenstatt Fathers have the task to further develop the charism of Father Joseph Kentenich in the world of today.
 This includes involvement in schools and social projects, as well as other initiatives that contribute to the education and formation of people all over the world.

 The Fathers live from the sources of Schoenstatt’s spirituality.
-They identify with the person of the Founder, Father Joseph Kentenich, and orient themselves on his experience of God, his mission consciousness and his love for the Church.
-His relationship with Mary, the Mother of Jesus, is a model for them; his pastoral style is orientation in action.
+They identify with the person of the founder, Father Joseph Kentenich, and orient themselves on his experience of God, his mission consciousness, and his love for the Church.
+Father Kentenich’s relationship with Mary, the Mother of Jesus, is a model for them; his pastoral style is orientation in action.